30 September Movement: Anti-communist purge

 Tritura image, namely the post-1965 incident where the people began to support Suharto's rule due to Sukarno siding with the communists.

-Students and soldiers demonstrated and protested against Sukarno after the September 30th movement.
+Students and soldiers demonstrated and protested against Sukarno after the 30 September Movement.

 Suharto and his associates immediately blamed the PKI as masterminds of the 30 September Movement.
 With the support of the Army, and fueled by horrific tales of the alleged torture and mutilation of the generals at Lubang Buaya, anti-PKI demonstrations and then violence soon broke out.
 Violent mass action started in Aceh, then shifted to Central and East Java.
 Suharto then sent the RPKAD paratroops under Col. Sarwo Edhie to Central Java.
 When they arrived in Semarang, locals burned the PKI headquarters to the ground.
 The army swept through the countryside and were aided by locals in killing suspected communists.
 In East Java, members of Ansor Youth Movement, the youth wing of the Nahdlatul Ulama went on a killing frenzy, and the slaughter later spread to Bali.
 Figures given for the number of people killed across Indonesia vary from 78,000 to one million.
 Among the dead was Aidit, who was captured by the Army on 21 November and summarily executed shortly after.
-Recently released records from the United States Department of State indicate that the U.S. embassy in Jakarta tracked the killings of these leftists, and that U.S. officials "actively supported" the efforts of the Indonesian Army to quell the labor movement.
+Records from the United States Department of State indicate that the U.S. embassy in Jakarta tracked the killings of these leftists, and that U.S. officials "actively supported" the efforts of the Indonesian Army to quell the labour movement.
+US Ambassador Marshall Green advised the Suharto government to "Spread the story of PKI‘s guilt, treachery and brutality" and assisted by providing detailed lists of thousands of PKI members to the military and anti-communist civilians.

 Several hundred or thousand Indonesian leftists travelling abroad were unable to return to their homeland.
 Djawoto, the ambassador to China, refused to be recalled and spent the rest of his life outside of Indonesia.
 Some of these exiles, writers by trade, continued writing.
 This Indonesian exile literature was full of hatred for the new government and written simply, for general consumption, but necessarily published internationally.

 Commemoration

 Immediately following Suharto's appointment as President in 1967, 1 October was decreed as Pancasila Sanctity Day (Hari Kesaktian Pancasila).
 The government's official narrative is that the day is commemorated to celebrate the triumph of Pancasila over all ideologies, especially "Communism/Marxism-Leninism" (sic; official terminology).
 It is still commemorated to this day.

+Under the New Order and to this day, the movement is usually referred to as the Thirtieth of September Movement/PKI (Gerakan 30 September/PKI or "G30S/PKI").
+The name of Betrayal of PKI (Pengkhianatan PKI) is also used for the museum in East Jakarta to remember its history.
+The houses of Yani and Nasution in Central Jakarta have also become museums.